processing/processing-website/docs/examples.md

 1. Files specific to the website (like the thumbnail, or the metadata).
 These files \*should* be edited in this repository.
 1. Files automatically copied from the [`processing-examples`](https://github.com/processing/processing-examples) repo.
 These files should \*not* be edited in this repository.

-For instance, the files for `Basic Examples > Image > BackgroundImage` are located at `/content/examples/Basics/Image/BackgroundImage/`.
-This folder contains the following files:
+For instance, the files for `Basic Examples > Image > BackgroundImage` are located at:

+`/content/examples/Basics/Image/BackgroundImage/`

+That folder contains the following files:

 | File Path                | Description                                                       | Edit here  |
 |--------------------------|-------------------------------------------------------------------|------------|